Matthew Daniels: 2000s and Federal Marriage Amendment

 Daniels became controversial among American social conservative activists who did not like the Federal Marriage Amendment's allowance of civil unions and Daniels' de-emphasis of homosexuality as a Biblical sin.
 Many of these critics, including James Dobson and Reverend Jerry Falwell, coalesced around the Arlington Group.
-The Wall Street Journal reported that most of those opposed were eventually persuaded by Daniels and Musgrave to accept the proposed amendment on the grounds that more strict prohibitions of civil unions would be politically impossible pass.
+The Wall Street Journal reported that most of those opposed were eventually persuaded by Daniels and Musgrave to accept the proposed amendment on the grounds that more strict prohibitions of civil unions would be politically impossible to pass.

 Going into the 2004 presidential elections, President Bush sought to court socially conservative voters by taking a formal stance against gay marriage while being able to position himself as a relative moderate.
 In January 2004, the Bush campaign thus embraced Daniels and the Alliance for Marriage position and formally backed the FMA.

 The Federal Marriage Amendment failed in the Senate with 47 votes, 19 fewer than needed to pass a constitutional amendment.
 Daniels vowed to continue the fight, stating that the bill had already succeeded in raising public awareness and getting politicians on the record in the run up to the 2004 elections.
 Daniels continued to campaign in support of the amendment in 2006, which was also defeated in both the House and Senate.

 Daniels' activism also drew intense criticism from gay rights' activists and civil rights organizations like the American Civil Liberties Union and Human Rights Campaign, both of which strongly opposed the Federal Marriage Amendment.

 Daniels is creator and producer of the Human Rights Network, a digital public education campaign to promote human rights awareness through entertainment media.
 Daniels also launched the Digital Human Rights Ambassador Program at the University of Costa Rica.